The Ultimate Guide to Choosing the Best Profile Picture for LinkedIn

 Timelines: proof galleries within 24 hours of shoot end for small sessions, within two to three business days for larger teams.
 Retouched finals usually follow within another two to four business days.
 Same day headshots NYC are possible for select scenarios like last-minute media requests.
 This requires pre-agreed rush terms and fast decision-making on selects.

-I suggest comms or HR teams keep all final files in a central, labeled folder.
-Future LinkedIn updates and press uses become simple when you know exactly where everything lives.
+It is suggested that comms or HR teams keep all final files in a central, labeled folder.
+Future LinkedIn updates and press uses become simple when it is known exactly where everything lives.

 Special Cases: LinkedIn Profile Pictures for PR, Employer Branding, and Hiring Campaigns